nrladdha/cml_spark_hbase/README.md

-# Getting Started with PySpark
+# Demo PySpark app in CML to connect to Hbase

-This baseline project shows how to interact with PySpark on Spark3 on K8S cluster managed by CML To begin, open an IPython workbench.
+Demo CML app with PySpark runs on on Spark3 on K8S cluster and accesses Hbase To begin, open an IPython workbench.

 ## Cluster permissions